lindsay-stevens/openclinica_sqldatamart/docs/setup/basic.md

 ### Install PostgreSQL on OCDM
 - Use the Windows installer from postgresql.org.
+- For Linux, please see the following section for the necessary commands.
 - Complete the optional installation of pgAgent job scheduler
 - Choose a good password for the postgres superuser and keep it secret.

+On both Windows and Linux, the PostgreSQL listening port must be unique.
+If the OCDM server is being installed on the same machine as OC, it will be necessary to change the PostgreSQL listening port as it is likely that the default port (5432) is already in use.

 There seemed to be a bug in the postgres installation when using double quote characters in the password.
 The *data* directory would fail to be created.
 Use